stevewyl/nlp_toolkit/README.md

 ## Usage

-The frameword of this repository：
+The frameword of this repository:

 ![framework](./images/framework.jpg)

-Following modules are included in：
+Following modules are included in:

 1. Dataset：Text and label data are processed in a format suitable for model input.
 The main processing operations are cleaning, word segmentation and indexation.

 2. Model Zoo & Layer：The collection of models commonly used in this task in recent years and some custom layers of Keras.

     Customized layers are as followed:

     * Attention